|

 Instructions

-- Combine the cake flour and salt in a bowl—whisk to blend and set aside.
+• Combine the flour and salt in a bowl—whisk to blend and set aside.

-- With the mixer on low speed, add the flour mixture in 3 stages, alternating with the milk and vanilla, and mixing just until the flour is almost blended into the batter.
-Alternatively, use a spatula to mix the flour and liquids into the creamed mixture.
+• Combine the milk and vanilla in a small bowl or cup.
+With the mixer on low speed, add the flour mixture in 3 stages, alternating with the milk and vanilla mixture.
+After the last flour addition, finish folding the batter with a spatula so you don’t overmix the cake.

-- Cool in the pan on a rack for 10 minutes, then carefully loosen the sides with a spatula and turn out of the pan.
+• Cool in the pan on a rack for 10 minutes, then carefully loosen the sides and turn out onto the rack to cool completely.

 Nutrition